Blu3Jive001/DragoonX/README.md

 + Restyled Niivu's [DragoonX](https://www.deviantart.com/niivu/art/Dragoon-X-687204548) theme to work better for 20H2
 + Included Winaero tweaks for enhanced Windows peformance

+#Update
+Created a Firefox css for it!
+You can find it [here](https://github.com/Blu3Jive001/DragoonFox)

 ### Plans for the future?

 + Expand my theme tweak to work for NA (no-addressbar) *without* AHK help